Dungeon Master (video game): Gameplay

 In contrast to the traditional turn-based approach that was, in 1987, most common, Dungeon Master added real-time combat elements (akin to Active Time Battle).
 Other factors in immersion were the use of sound effects to indicate when a creature was nearby, and (primitive) dynamic lighting.
 Abstract Dungeons and Dragons style experience points and levels were eschewed in favor of a system where the characters' skills were improved directly via using them.
 Dungeon Master was not the first game to introduce these features.
 Dungeons of Daggorath for the TRS-80 Color Computer first employed them in 1982.
 Dungeon Master was, however, responsible for popularizing these elements.
 Other features of Dungeon Master included allowing players to directly manipulate objects and the environment by clicking the mouse in the enlarged first-person view.
 It also introduced some novel control methods including the spell casting system, which involved learning sequences of runes which represented the form and function of a spell's effect.
 For example, a fireball spell was created by mixing the fire symbol with the wing symbol.

 While many previous games such as Alternate Reality: The Dungeon, The Bard's Tale, Ultima, and Wizardry offered Dungeons & Dragons-style role-playing, Dungeon Master established several new standards for role-playing video games and first-person video games in general, such as the paper doll interface.

 As Theron, the player cannot progress past the first section of the game until they have selected at least one and up to four champions from a small dungeon containing 24 mirrors, each containing a frozen champion.
 The frozen champions are based upon a variety of fantasy archetypes to allow diversity within the player's party.

 Plot

 Many champions have been sent into the dungeon with the quest to recover Librasulus' (the Grey Lord) firestaff.
 With the firestaff, Librasulus can take physical form again and defeat Lord Chaos.
-The player is Theron, the apprentice of the Grey Lord, that goes into the dungeon with the task to resurrect four champions, and guide them through the dungeon, to find the firestaff and defeat Lord Chaos.
+The player is Theron, the apprentice of the Grey Lord, that goes into the dungeon with the task to resurrect or reincarnate four champions, and guide them through the dungeon, to find the firestaff and defeat Lord Chaos.

 If the player finds the firestaff and uses it to defeat Lord Chaos, this will be the real ending of the game.
 But there is also an alternative ending if the player finds the firestaff and then leaves the dungeon without destroying Lord Chaos.